kfoxIsProgrammer/Sysc3110_Risk/README.md

 Make sure that the maps folder is in the same directory as the jar

+When testing you must always press enter when anything pops up

 __Roadmap:__

 The next goal for our game is to introduce the playable Deploy and Fortify phases.